josephschmitt/alexa-libby/README.md

 allows you to ask Alexa the following:

 > Alexa, ask Couch Potato to add The Godfather
+> Alexa, ask Couch Potato to add The Godfather released in 1974
 > Alexa, ask Couch Potato if The Dark Knight is on the list
+> Alexa, ask Couch Potato if Batman 1989 is on the list

 If you're just getting started developing skills for Alexa, I'd recommend reading [Getting Started with the Alexa Skills